tkellehe/noodel/README.md

 ---

 It produces the same output as the script `¤noodel¤ḷçẹḍe`, but takes advantage of the fact that `ARRAY` types are pass-by-reference.
 So, first `¤noodel¤` is pushed onto the stack.
 Since the stack is merely an `ARRAY`, we call the `ȷ` command which jumps out of the current stack and into the containing stack.
 The top of this new stack is the stack with the `STRING` literal.
 So, we print it to the screen using `ç` therein the `ARRAY` object is sitting in the stdout.
 Then we call `ı` command to jump into the `ARRAY` at the top of the stack to make it the current stack.
 This allows us to now start operating on the `STRING` live.
-Instead of jumping in, printing, and then jumping back we can use `Ð` which pushes the current stack to stdout: `¤noodel¤Ðḷẹḍe`
+Instead of jumping out, printing, and then jumping back we can use `Ð` which pushes the current stack to stdout: `¤noodel¤Ðḷẹḍe`

 ---